markpbaggett/dltn_bl_vagrant/README.md

 ## About

-A repository for testing [Ben Armintor's DBLA](https://github.com/barmintor/dbla) for the Digital Library of Tennessee's Service Hub.
+A repository for testing [DBLA](https://github.com/barmintor/dbla) for the Digital Library of Tennessee's Service Hub.